VitorSTorres/vitorstorres.github.io/_posts/2015-09-06-project-walrus.md

 published: true
 ---

-# Project Walrus

-The came from the idea of creating a more strategic version of the classic War.
+It came from the idea of creating a more strategic version of the classic War.
 During the creation process, new mechanics and points systems were made.
 Appealing to strategy hardcore gamers.

 ![https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/6ee14c106627615.5f94324f71e52.png](https://mir-s3-cdn-cf.behance.net/project_modules/max_1200/6ee14c106627615.5f94324f71e52.png)